wanclee/datashaper/README.md

 Copyright (C) 2010-2012 Wan Lee, wan5332@gmail.com.
 All rights reserved.

-- To build datashaper.jar, type 'ant' on the command line

-- To package the binaries nicely for distribution (as a .zip file), type 'ant zip4download'

 - Before you start using the software, please read and agree to the licensing terms and conditions stated in license.txt file.

+- Download the jdbc driver from the db vendor's site and put it in /drivers folder (the build file requires /drivers to be on the classpath).
+The User Guide has the list of driver names.

+- To build datashaper.jar, type 'ant' on the command line (note: you will need ojdbc5.jar or ojdbc6.jar in order to compile Oracle-specific integration code)

+- To package the compiled binaries for distribution (as a .zip file), type 'ant zip4download'

 - How to get started?